yunnnyunnn/TYCImagePreviewController/README.md

 ## Installation

 Drag `TYCImagePreviewController.swift` into your project.
-Thats it.
+That's it.

 ## Example Usage